ekiefl/ekiefl.github.io/_posts/maple/2021-03-14-maple-classifier.md

 From the training validation I know the accuracy is around 86%, but I wanted to see the classifier in action.

-So I loaded up a session database
+So I loaded up a session database, which now houses fresh labels for each event

 ```bash
 ./main.py analyze -s 2021_02_13_19_19_33